Becoming a music composer 101. What Do Composers Do?

 Probably the most important requirement for music composers to be successful is love & appreciation.
 They must love music in general.
 Successful music composers should have the capacity to not only hear the tones and sounds of music, they also need to be able to understand and feel the mood and emotion in music.
 There are some rare cases, though, where music composers don’t physically hear the notes of their music.
 Remember that one of our planet’s most famous musicians and composers, Beethoven, was entirely deaf, but the genius still composed and performed the most beautiful original pieces.

-To be able to begin with a career as music composer, individuals must understand how to write music, and they must be able to play a musical instrument (or preferably more) very well.
+To be able to begin with a career as a music composer, individuals must understand how to write music, and they must be able to play a musical instrument (or preferably more) very well.
 Some highly talented ones may teach these skills to themselves, but in general, they will need to go to a music academy to earn a music-related degree.
-Many music schools offer degree granting programs in music theory and music composition.
+Many music schools offer degree-granting programs in music theory and music composition.
 These programs may be extremely helpful and you can earn associate’s, bachelor’s, or master’s degrees.
 While in music school many students and future composers can build up their experience by playing in school bands and orchestras.

 Average Annual Salary of Composers